Security & Privacy

 Stays in your hotel

-• Other hotels' data cannot reach yours — enforced at the data layer
+• Other hotels' data cannot reach yours — enforced where the data lives

 What's NOT used